Bredbury, Cheshire

 The tailrace from the water turbines is in the background on the right, behind the stone wall, 1950s.

-The large rock in the river Tame is known as the Robin Hood Stone.
+The large boulder in the river Tame is known as the Robin Hood Stone.

-Contemporary local sources all agreed that the third change of use at Arden Mill involved the manufacture of guncotton.
+Contemporary local sources all agreed that the last change of use at Arden Mill involved the manufacture of guncotton.
 However, it is more likely that it was proposed to manufacture a similar but more modern material known as cordite.
-The chemist, Sir Frederick Augustus Abel (1827 - 1902), initially improved the manufacture of guncotton by the careful preparation of nitrated cotton to produce a fine pulp and this was complemented by the introduction of much longer washing and drying times.
-Following on from this, in association with the chemist and physicist, Sir James Dewar (1842 - 1923), he developed cordite, which was the type adopted by the British Government in 1891.
+The chemist, Sir Frederick Augustus Abel (1827-1902), improved the manufacture of guncotton by the careful preparation of nitrated cotton to produce a fine pulp and this was complemented by the introduction of much longer washing and drying times.
+Then, in association with the chemist and physicist, Sir James Dewar (1842-1923), he developed cordite, which was the type adopted by the British Government in 1891.

-It is now known that in August 1917 Arden Mill was requisitioned by the Government as 'His Majesty's Cotton Waste Mill'.
-It was No. 153 of 218 National Factories established as a result of the Munitions of War Act, 1915 (5 & 6 Geo.
-V Cap 54).
-It was controlled by the Ministry of Munitions, which operated between June 1915 and November 1918, through the British and Foreign Supply Association.
+It is now known that in Aug 1917 Arden Mill was requisitioned by the Government as 'His Majesty's Cotton Waste Mill'.
+It was No. 153 of 218 National Factories established as a result of the Munitions of War Act, 1915 (5 & 6 George V cap 54).
+It was controlled by the Ministry of Munitions, which operated between Jun 1915 and Nov 1918, through the British and Foreign Supply Association.
 It was known as, No. 153, Woodley, Arden Mill DRB - Cotton Waste.
-Although it was requisitioned in August 1917 there is no record of the date of its first output.
+Although it was requisitioned in Aug 1917 there is no record of the date of its first output.
 This implies that the large explosion that destroyed it occurred while the mill was still undergoing conversion to its new use, following which it was abandoned.

-The millrace became blocked and overgrown and the sluices rotted away.
-In the 1950s it was still possible to see a gear wheel and shaft once used to operate the inlet sluice but these were then submerged in the river.
-Traces of the overflow sluice could also be seen in the wall below Arden Weir.
+Subsequently, the millrace became blocked and overgrown and the sluices rotted away.
+In the 1950s it was still possible to see alongside Arden Mill weir a gear wheel and shaft once used to operate the inlet sluice, as well as traces of the overflow sluice.

 Surprisingly, the water turbines remained in situ until the early 1970s.
 They were best seen from the footpath on the opposite side of the river Tame where, with care, their distinctive shape could be discerned through the foliage.
 Their fate is unknown.